someuser3/bin/readme.txt

 In this directory are located few custom scripts I made.
-I added this deirectory to PATH so I can run them from anywhere.
+I added this directory to PATH so I can run them from anywhere.
 To add a directory to PATH use this command:

 PATH=$PATH:/path/to/your/bin/